Urgent Care Medical Offices: How Do They Work?

 Notice I said, "in theory."
 Theories are wonderful, but in practice, do not often live up to their promise.
 As an aunt of mine used to say, "Paper is patient."
 Her meaning was that you can put any old idea you wish down on paper, and the paper won't complain or point out the flaws.

 The flaws with the so-called "urgent care" system are many.
-The following story is absolutely true, and was inspired by another hubber's also true horror story of her experience with this boondoggle.
-(A link to her story appears in the sidebar below.)
+The following story is absolutely true, and was inspired by another author's also true horror story of her experience with this boondoggle.

 Back In Time to June of 2008

 My husband and I were out of town at a car show in which we were participating.
 There was a good deal of extra "baggage" in the form of a sun canopy, and the extra items for our show display.
 It would not all fit into our "show" car, a small PT Cruiser, so we had loaded it into our truck and driven both vehicles.

 On the way back to the hotel between the daytime and evening segments of the show, an inattentive 20-something driver used the front wheel of my truck for her brakes, pushing me sideways a good 10 feet from where I was already in my turn.
 It is the worst possible place to hit a vehicle.
 The impact totaled my truck, crumpling up the passenger-side floorboards, bending the frame and tweaking the engine 15° off center on its mount.

 The truck was a model made prior to side-airbags, and seat belts do not hold you in place against a sideways impact.
 I was tossed sideways against the driver's door, and sprained my wrist.
 Police and paramedics both showed up; our truck was towed, and we had to stuff-cram all of the extra stuff into the poor PT.